ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-12-oil-back-above-100-three-straight-losses.md

   - Trade Ideas
 ---

 Wednesday delivered the market's third consecutive daily loss.
 Brent closed at $100.46, back above $100 for the first time since August 2022, after Iranian forces attacked commercial vessels in the Strait of Hormuz and Iran's new Supreme Leader said the Strait "should remain closed as a tool to pressure the enemy."
 Tuesday's Trump-driven relief rally is fully unwound.
 Goldman raised its Hormuz disruption assumption from 10 to 21 days and revised three macro forecasts: faster inflation, slower growth, higher unemployment.
 Tech is slipping as growth multiples compress under stagflation.
-ADBE reports tonight — the last major tech earnings of the week.
-Watch it as a read on AI software monetisation in this environment.
+ADBE reports tonight, which is the last major tech earnings of the week.
+Watch it as a read on AI software monetization in this environment.

 ## Market Snapshot | Wed Close + Thursday Pre-Market ~06:45 ET